matthew-agard/March-Madness-Predictions/README.md

 ...also in the works...

 # TODO
+- Perform data integrity check on 2022 NCAA data
 - Fix "Compare Predictions to True Outcomes" section
 - Add EDA question for conference performance in the tournament
 - Feature Tasks:
-    - Split SRS into OSRS & DSRS (Found on Ratings tab)
-    - Conference champion (Found on Conf.
+    - Conference champion (found on Conf.
 Tour. tab)
-    - 'AP Post' (for given year's Top 25 list; found on Coaches tab); also consider Polls tab
+    - 'AP Post' (found on Coaches tab for given year's Top 25 list; also consider Polls tab)
-    - Consider stepwise feature selection
+    - Implement stepwise feature selection
 - Models:
-    - Gradient-Boosted Tree
     - Neural Network
 - Metrics
     - Log Loss
     - Hinge Loss
     - Etc...
-- Implement probability estimation & prediction threshold tuning for LogReg model predictions
 - Experiment with Monte Carlo simulation and bagging techniques for bracket_pipeline() using different X_train fits
 - start_bracket_from_round() functionality; could be used to overwrite predictions and recreate bracket from there
 - Productionize model to the cloud (AWS, GCP, Azure)